Pick your new house wine from these two boxed reds that come in at less than $9 a bottle

 Maule Valley, Chile, $12

-This winery’s carmenere made my greatest values of 2020 list.
-This delicious sauvignon blanc is on the aggressive, grassy side, with flavors of grapefruit and lemongrass, carried through a long finish.
+From the same winery whose carmenere made my greatest values of 2020 list, this delicious sauvignon blanc is on the aggressive, grassy side, with flavors of grapefruit and lemongrass, carried through a long finish.
 ABV: 13 percent.

 Imported and distributed by Elite: Available in the District at Little Italy Corner Store, Rodman’s.
-Available in Maryland at Decanter Fine Wines in Columbia; Fine Wine of Wheaton in Wheaton; Kenilworth Wine & Spirits in Towson; Lakefront Fine Wine & Spirits in Frederick; Lenox Beer & Wine and Spring Beer & Wine in Silver Spring; Middle Brook Discount Beer & Wine in Germantown.
-Available in Virginia at Fastop Convenience Store and Once Upon a Vine in Richmond; Le Cafe Market and Streets Market and Cafe in Arlington.
+Available in Maryland at Decanter Fine Wines in Columbia, Fine Wine of Wheaton in Wheaton, Kenilworth Wine & Spirits in Towson, Lakefront Fine Wine & Spirits in Frederick, Lenox Beer & Wine and Spring Beer & Wine in Silver Spring, Middle Brook Discount Beer & Wine in Germantown.
+Available in Virginia at Fastop Convenience Store and Once Upon a Vine in Richmond, Le Cafe Market and Streets Market and Cafe in Arlington.

 Availability information is based on distributor records.
 Wines might not be in stock at every listed store and might be sold at additional stores.
 Prices are approximate.
 Check Winesearcher.com to verify availability, or ask a favorite wine store to order through a distributor.